Martinikimi/alx-project-nexus/README.md

 Security: CORS Headers for frontend integration

 Frontend

-Language: Pure JavaScript (No frameworks - vanilla ES6+)
+Language: Pure JavaScript (No frameworks)

 Styling: CSS3 with Flexbox/Grid and responsive design